Chorionic Villus Sampling (CVS)

 Preparation Guidelines for Your Appointment

-Having knowledge of your blood group, especially your Rhesus (Rh) status, is vital prior to an Amniocentesis test.
+Having knowledge of your blood group, especially your Rhesus (Rh) status, is vital prior to a CVS test.
 If possible, kindly request this information from your referring doctor or bring your blood group card to your Melbourne Ultrasound for Women appointment

 Please be aware, if you possess a Rhesus negative blood group, you will need an anti-D injection after the CVS.

-Our proficient Melbourne Ultrasound for Women Obstetrician will provide you with comprehensive information about this during your Amniocentesis appointment.
+Our proficient Melbourne Ultrasound for Women Obstetrician will provide you with comprehensive information about this during your CVS appointment.

 When you come in for your CVS appointment at Melbourne Ultrasound for Women, having a moderately full bladder is beneficial.